Threats from infectious diseases on Uppsala Health Summit agenda

 - Whose Priorities Count?
 Empowering Scientific Capacities for Locally-Relevant and Sustainable Solutions

 - Drivers and Constraints in Modern Typing Tools for Detection of Foodborne Disease

-The lecturers will include Dr Pierre Formenty, head of the Viral and Haemorrhagic Fever team (VHF) in WHO; Dr Paul Richards, anthropologist and author of the book Ebola: How a People’s Science Helped End an Epidemic; Dr Beth-Ann Griswold of the American pharmaceutical company Merck, in charge of further development and production of vaccine against Ebola; and Dr Peter Dazsak, President of EcoHealth Alliance, who is working to enhance our understanding of how the health of ecosystems affects human beings and what can be done to reverse current trends.
+The lecturers included Dr Pierre Formenty, head of the Viral and Haemorrhagic Fever team (VHF) in WHO; Dr Paul Richards, anthropologist and author of the book Ebola: How a People’s Science Helped End an Epidemic; Dr Beth-Ann Griswold of the American pharmaceutical company Merck, in charge of further development and production of vaccine against Ebola; and Dr Peter Dazsak, President of EcoHealth Alliance, who is working to enhance our understanding of how the health of ecosystems affects human beings and what can be done to reverse current trends.

 More information about Uppsala Health Summit, the programme and the speakers.